Jakob Christof Rad

-Jakob Christof Rad (Anglicised Jacob Christoph Rad, Jakub Kryštof Rad; 25 March 1799 – 13 October 1871) was a Swiss-born Austrian physician and industrial manager.
+Jakob Christof Rad (Anglicised Jacob Christoph Rad, Jakub Kryštof Rad; 25 March 1799 – 13 October 1871) was a Swiss-born Austrian medical doctor and industrial manager.
 He had many other professional activities, was a director of a sugar factory in Dačice, Moravia, Austria-Hungary (now the Czech Republic) in 1843, and invented the process and associated machinery for cutting large block sugar into manageable uniform pieces.
 Rad is credited with the invention of sugar cubes.

 Biography

 Rad was born on 25 March 1799 in Rheinfelden, Switzerland.
 He was the father of 16 children.
 He died in 1871 in Vienna.